Call Today! Free Immediate Response (818) 781-1570

 Specific Intent

 The first element is a specific intent to commit a crime.
-You can't be guilty of a crime of attempt unless it can be proven you had a specific intent to commit the underlying offense.
-For example, while shopping at the store with your rowdy kids you carelessly place some cosmetics that you were looking at in your purse while chasing you kids.
+This means you can't be guilty of a crime of attempt unless it can be proven that you had a specific plan to commit the underlying offense.
+For instance, while shopping at the store with your rowdy kids, you carelessly place some cosmetics that you were looking at in your purse while chasing your kids.

 A store security guard confronts and accuses you of attempting to steal the cosmetics.
-However, you had no specific intent to steal and the prosecutor would find it difficult to prove intent.
-In this example, you would not be guilty of the attempt crime in California.
+However, you had no specific intent to steal, and the prosecutor would find it difficult to prove intent.
+In this example, you would not be guilty of the attempted crime in California.

 Direct Step